sulemanahmadzai/SCD_Task2/README.md

 ```

 3. Set up environment variables:
-   Create a `.env` file in the root directory with the following variables:
+   Create a `.env` file in the backend directory with the following variables:

 ```env
 DB_HOST=your_database_host